Today’s wind turbines are cost-effectively contributing to the reliability of the electricity grid

 - Ontario’s Independent Electricity System Operator has a number of energy storage projects underway with a target of 50 megawatts of storage that could increase the reliability and flexibility of Ontario’s power system while accommodating much more renewable energy generation.

-- CanWEA’s Pan-Canadian Wind Integration Study assesses the operational and economic implications of integrating large amounts of wind energy into the Canadian electricity system.
+- The Pan-Canadian Wind Integration Study assesses the operational and economic implications of integrating large amounts of wind energy into the Canadian electricity system.

-- Electric Utilities and Wind Power – A Good Mix Fact Sheet by the American Wind Energy Association.
+- Electric Utilities and Wind Power – Fact sheet by the American Wind Energy Association.